Why do I receive errors when I use yum on my EC2 instance that runs Amazon Linux 1, Amazon Linux 2, or Amazon Linux 2023?

 proxy_password=proxy-password

-Run the following command to verify that the /etc/resolv.conf file has the correct IP for your DNS server:
+Run the following command to verify that the /etc/resolv.conf file has the correct IP address for your DNS server:

 cat /etc/resolv.conf